Graduate Studies in Sport and Exercise Psychology

-There are approximately five to seven master’s degree students in the program at any given time.
+There are approximately four master’s degree students in the program at any given time.
 Approximately one half are in their first year and the other half are in their second year of the 2-year program.
 Most masters candidates are either self-funded or funded through sources outside of the department (e.g., Recreational Sports, Athletics, Student Health Services, etc.).

 How many faculty are there?

-There are two faculty in the Sport and Exercise Psychology program, with numerous other support faculty within the department, college, and university.
+There are two faculty in the Sport and Exercise Psychology program, with numerous other support faculty within the school, college and university.

 When should I apply and are Graduate Assistantship positions available?